ved-sharma/HyperStackReg/README.md

 See [license](https://github.com/ved-sharma/HyperStackReg/blob/master/LICENSE) file

 # Questions
-[Image.sc](https://forum.image.sc/) is the best place to ask questions about his plugin.
+[Image.sc](https://forum.image.sc/) is the best place to ask questions about this plugin.
 Please post your question with @vedsharma tag so I recieve your message.